kuromiichi/pybluechat/README.md

 In client mode, PyBlueChat will ask for an address (or remember the last address used), and a port to create the connection.

 In server mode, the connection will be created automatically and the address and port will be displayed to the user.

+While in the chat, typing `exit()` will terminate the connection and close the application.

 ## I'm running out of things to write